Flipkart/aesop/README.md

 * Database supported replication - very common approach when source and consumer systems use the same data store technology(e.g. MySQL master-slave replication) and share the same data model / schema.

-aesop provides reliable, low-latency data change propagation for source and consumer systems that optionally use different data stores.
+Aesop provides reliable, low-latency data change propagation for source and consumer systems that optionally use different data stores.
 It also supports snapshot based change detection.
 For consumers, it provides a unified interface for change data consumption that is independent of how the data change is sourced.

-## aesop Consoles
+## Aesop Consoles
 ![Relays](https://github.com/Flipkart/aesop/raw/master/docs/Aesop_Relay_Dashboard_Relays.png)
 ![Relay Metrics](https://github.com/Flipkart/aesop/raw/master/docs/Aesop_Relay_Dashboard_Metrics.png)

 ## Getting Started
-The [Getting Started](https://github.com/Flipkart/aesop/wiki/Getting-started-and-Examples) page has "5 minute" examples to help you start using aesop.
+The [Getting Started](https://github.com/Flipkart/aesop/wiki/Getting-started-and-Examples) page has "5 minute" examples to help you start using Aesop.

 ## Documentation and Examples
-aesop project modules that start with "sample" - for e.g. sample-memory-relay, sample-client are example implementations.
-Documentation is continuously being added to the Wiki page of aesop (https://github.com/Flipkart/aesop/wiki)
+Aesop project modules that start with "sample" - for e.g. sample-memory-relay, sample-client are example implementations.
+Documentation is continuously being added to the Wiki page of Aesop (https://github.com/Flipkart/aesop/wiki)

 ## Getting help
-For discussion, help regarding usage, or receiving important announcements, subscribe to the aesop users mailing list: http://groups.google.com/group/aesop-users
+For discussion, help regarding usage, or receiving important announcements, subscribe to the Aesop users mailing list: http://groups.google.com/group/aesop-users

 ## License
-aesop is licensed under : The Apache Software License, Version 2.0.
+Aesop is licensed under : The Apache Software License, Version 2.0.
 Here is a copy of the license (http://www.apache.org/licenses/LICENSE-2.0.txt)

 ## Core contributors
 * Chandan Bansal ([@chandanbansal](https://github.com/chandanbansal))